openstack/storlets/doc/source/ipython_integration.rst

 General background on storlets deployment is found `here <http://storlets.readthedocs.io/en/latest/writing_and_deploying_storlets.html#storlet-deployment-guidelines>`__.

 In a new notebook cell, enter the '%%storletapp' directive followed by the storlet name.
-Followng that type the storlet code.
+Following that type the storlet code.
 Below is an example of a simple 'identitiy' storlet.
 Executing the cell will deploy the storlet into Swift.